quicwg/multipath/draft-ietf-quic-multipath.md

 RTTs on multiple paths with one packet number space, the following practices can be used:

-* Each path counts the number of ACK-eliciting packets received on that path, and keeps a per-path ACK timer.
+* The receiver side counts the number of ACK-eliciting packets received for each paths, and keeps a per-path ACK timer.
 An ACK from that path is triggered when the number of ACK-eliciting packets received on that path surpasses the path's ACK-eliciting threshold or the path's ACK-timer expires.